trapeze-project/knowledge-base/README.md

 <dd>This returns a JSON file with definitions for the keywords (if
 available) and links to online articles related to the keywords.
-The keywords must separated by spaces, commas or semicolons.
+The keywords must be separated by spaces, commas or semicolons.
 A term consisting of two or more words can be enclosed in double quotes.
-(The punctuation must be %-escaped to make a valid URL.
+(The punctuation must be %-escaped to make a valid URL.)
 The language preferences expressed in the ‘Accept-Language’ header of the HTTP request determine what language the responses are in.
 In the absence of an ‘Accept-Language’ header, the response is in English.</dd>